Norhaven/FluentBoilerplate/README.md

 FluentBoilerplate
 =================

-Official releases will be in NuGet.
-All release information and the package will be located at https://www.nuget.org/packages/FluentBoilerplate/ and visible in NuGet searches.
+All official release information and released builds will be located at https://www.nuget.org/packages/FluentBoilerplate/ and visible in NuGet searches as a NuGet package.

 This is still an alpha-quality work in progress.
 This means that things can and will break.